botlabs-gg/yagpdb-docs-v2/content/reference/custom_interactions.md

 if you don't want your users to see an error after interacting.
 An interaction may be responded to only once.

-You can only respond to an interaction within the custom command triggered by said interaction, with the exception that a CC executed with `execCC` by the triggered CC will be able to send initial responses to the triggering interaction.
+You can only respond to an interaction within the custom command triggered by said interaction, with the exception that a CC executed with `execCC` by the triggered CC will be able to send initial responses to the triggering interaction as well.

 Possible initial responses: